Kjw072892/group3-tetris/README.md

 Sparkles gradient shading to make them look more polished and visually appealing.
 She also designed an implemented The pink mode which introduced a custom pink theme animated glitter effects and a unique background music track Which automatically plays when the pink mode is activated.
 She also created three ad banners With a "cool girls code" theme.
-And implemented custom ad filtering logic so that when pink mode isn't able Only those specific ads appear.
+And implemented custom ad filtering logic so that when pink mode is enabled Only those specific ads appear.
 With all other themes all add banners are displayed.
 She designed and styled the blocks And Roman helped move them into the drawing factory class to help keep things clean and organized.
 She also helped to refine the color scheme logic ensuring smooth transitions between themes. she also